-The two main codes of British horse racing are Flat and National Hunt, however, within these there are lots of different types of horse races, ranging from Group races to handicaps, claimers to hurdle races and lots in between.
+The two principal codes of British horse racing are Flat and National Hunt; however, within these, there are numerous different types of horse races, ranging from Group races to handicaps, claimers to hurdle races, and many in between.

-There are many different horse racing classes and horse racing grades competed in the UK.
-This to cater for the different ability of horses.
+There are many different horse racing classes and horse racing grades that are competed in the UK.
+This is to cater for the various abilities of horses.

-The race categories are generally determined by the horse’s official rating, with Groups One (or Class One) being for the highest-rated and Class Seven for the lowest in handicap classes.
+The race categories are generally determined by the horse’s official rating, with Group One (or Class One) being for the highest-rated and Class Seven for the lowest in handicap classes.

 In our guide, we will give you an overview of all the different types of horse races in British racing.